ObjectsCountries/Dotfiles/README.md

 * Dynamic Wallpaper: `plasma5-wallpapers-dynamic`
   * Use [Lakeside](wallpaper.avif)
 * Analog Clock in top left
-* Wunderground in bottom left
+* Weather in bottom left
 * Digital Clock to the right of Analog Clock
   * 12-Hour for time, M/d/yyyy for date
 * Media player in bottom right